Working from Home Best Practices

 Going Virtual Makes Sense

-Employees will discover the added benefit of a better quality of life (no commute time, traffic, expensive wardrobes) and seek out virtual opportunities.
+Employees will discover the added benefit of a better quality of life (no commute time, traffic, expensive wardrobes) and seek virtual opportunities.
 Win-win.

 Working from Home = Discipline & Mindset